MrQao/Paches/README.md

-# Patches: AI-Driven Virtual Companion
+# Patches: AI-Driven Virtual Companion(I lost my data, I will push it in few days)

 ## 🤖 Overview
 An immersive VR companion project for Meta Quest 3 that explores the synergy between LLMs (GPT) and game logic.
 The project defines a character with dynamic personality shifts between "Companionship" and "Self-Entertainment" modes.